LouieOHagan/CI-Milestone1-Project/README.md

 ### Acknowledgements

-- My Mentor Adegbenga Adeye for continuous helpful feedback and ideas to better improve both myself as a developer and my project.
+- My Mentor Adegbenga Adeye for continuous helpful feedback and ideas to improve both myself as a developer and my project.

 - The idea of locating the dog to the right handside with as little around it to keep focus on the dog was inspired by the "House My Dog" [website](https://housemydog.com/).